wufan123/vs-ex-compress/README.en.md

 ## Features

-`easy compress` is a VS Code extension designed to help users quickly compress files and folders.
+`vs-ex-compress` is a VS Code extension designed to help users quickly compress files and folders.
 Below are the main features of the extension:

 ### 1. Recent Modified Files View
 - Displays recently modified files in the Explorer.